jxnwxx/tp/docs/UserGuide.md

 ## Quick start

-1. Check your java version
+1. Check your Java version.
-   * DoctorBase needs **Java 17** to run.
+   * DoctorBase requires **Java 17** to run.
-   * To check your Java version, in your computer's search bar, type `terminal` <br>
+   * To check your Java version, in your computer's search bar, type `terminal`
-   * Then within the shell, type out this command and press enter: <br>
+   * Then within the shell, type out this command and press enter:
    ```
    java -version
    ```
-   * If you do not have java 17 installed, please download it using these links
+   * If Java 17 is not installed, you may download it from:
      * [**Windows**](https://se-education.org/guides/tutorials/javaInstallationWindows.html)
      * [**Mac OS**](https://se-education.org/guides/tutorials/javaInstallationMac.html)
      * [**Linux**](https://se-education.org/guides/tutorials/javaInstallationLinux.html)

 2. Download DoctorBase
    * Download the latest `.jar` file (release) from [here](https://github.com/AY2526S1-CS2103T-W10-3/tp/releases).

-3. Choose a Home Folder
+3. Choose a Home Folder to store your data
    * Move the .jar file to the folder where you’d like DoctorBase to save your data.

 4. Open the terminal and navigate to that folder
    * Open Terminal (Mac/Linux) or Command Prompt (Windows)
    * Navigate to your folder using cd, like this: